 Untangling the PFASs Web (Roger Brewer, October 20, 2020)

-This presentation by Roger Brewer with the Hawaii Department of Health discusses the development of draft (July 2020) environmental action levels for PFAS-contaminated soil and groundwater and lessons learned for pending updates to the guidance (anticipated November 2020).
+This presentation by Roger Brewer of the HEER Office discusses the development of draft (July 2020) environmental action levels for PFAS-contaminated soil and groundwater and lessons learned for pending updates to the guidance (anticipated November 2020).

 FAKE DATA?
 SAMPLING THEORY AND ENVIRONMENTAL INVESTIGATIONS (July 16, 2019)